resteasy/resteasy.github.io/_posts/2023-05-30-grpc-in-wildfly-pt2.md

 ## Notes

-[^message type]: Note that if "option java\_multiple_files = true;" appears at the beginning of the protobuf description, each message type is represented as a separate class.
+[^messageType]: Note that if "option java\_multiple_files = true;" appears at the beginning of the protobuf description, each message type is represented as a separate class.

 [^GreetingTest]: The reason we don't treat `GreetingTest` as a Java class is that it depends on classes in the intermediary layer, which don't exist until the bridge project is built.